 - While meat is cooking, prepare tomatoes.
 Remove whole tomatoes from can and dice them to your preferred size (keep the tomato juice in the can for the next step).

-- Add diced tomatoes and juice from tomatoes, tomato paste, sugar, Worcestershire sauce, oregano, basil, garlic powder, salt, and pepper to a large bowl.
+- Add diced tomatoes and juice from tomatoes, tomato paste, sugar, Worcestershire sauce, Italian seasoning, basil, garlic powder, salt, and pepper to a large bowl.

 - Stir the mixture together well.